frisbee23/docker-i-doit/README.md

 chmod +x initialize-db-once.sh; ./initialize-db-once.sh
 ```

-4)
-Point your browser to `http://thehost:80/i-doit/` and complete the installation steps.
+4)Point your browser to `http://thehost:80/i-doit/` and complete the installation steps.

-5)
-chmod +x change-db-after-idoit-setup.sh;  ./change-db-after-idoit-setup.sh
+5)chmod +x change-db-after-idoit-setup.sh;  ./change-db-after-idoit-setup.sh

-6)
-Point your browser to `http://thehost:80/i-doit/` - you should be able to use i-doit now
+6) Point your browser to `http://thehost:80/i-doit/` - you should be able to use i-doit now

-this readme is work in progress.